2026

 Patron Advice

-For wheelchair, accessible seating and Companion Card bookings, please contact our box office on (03) 6146 3300 or boxoffice@theatreroyal.com.au
+For wheelchair, accessible seating and Companion Card bookings, please contact the Theatre Royal Box Office on (03) 6146 3300 or boxoffice@theatreroyal.com.au